Assisted Living Facility Loans up to $700,000

 Approval times vary by lender.
 For example, it may take anywhere up to 30 days for banks to approve a loan to 90 days for government or state funding programs to provide funding to facilities.
 MCA financing offering a quick turnaround for those approved.

-Assisted living facility financing is meant to be used to pay for the construction, maintenance, and upkeep of a rehabilitation facility or other type of assisted living facility.
-You shouldn’t use these types of loans to finance unrelated projects such as non-facility vehicles or stay-at-home care, as this might land you in legal trouble.
+Assisted living facility financing is used to pay for the maintenance and the up keep of rehabilitation facilities.
+Don’t use these loans to finance unrelated projects such as non-facility vehicles or stay-at-home care.

 Yes, you can get an assisted living/rehab facility loan without collateral.
 The SBA 7(a) program, business lines of credit, and MCAs offer loans without collateral.
 The SBA 7(a) program offers up to $5 million with fixed or variable interest rates for eligible businesses.